 This feature requires VDAs version 7.18 or later.
 For more information see Application probing.

 Create customized reports: The Custom Reports tab provides a user interface for generating Custom Reports containing real-time and historical data from the Monitoring database in tabular format.

 From the list of previously saved Custom Report queries, you can click Run and download to export the report in CSV format, click Copy OData to copy and share the corresponding OData query, or click Edit to edit the query.
-You can create a new Custom Report query based on machines, connections, sessions, or application instances.
-Specify filter conditions based on fields such as machine, Delivery Group, or time period.
-Specify additional columns required in your Custom Report.
+You can create a Custom Report query based on machines, connections, sessions, or application instances.
+Specify filter conditions based on fields such as machine, delivery group, or time period.
+Specify extra columns required in your Custom Report.
 Preview displays a sample of the report data.
 Saving the Custom Report query adds it to the list of saved queries.

 The column names in Preview and Export report generated using OData queries are not localized, but appear in English.

 The flag icons on the graph indicate significant events or actions for that specific time range.
 Hover the mouse over the flag and click to list events or actions.